JCarlo-Ona/59e69b0a433cbfce6ed2c895d787d30b558a3448b477b3787415ad2f3023d21e_plant_disease_detect/README.md

 - **check-added-large-files:** Stops me from accidentally uploading huge files to GitHub
 - **ruff:** Catches Python coding mistakes and keeps the style consistent
 - **black:** Automatically formats Python code so it all looks the same

-Basically, these tools make the code look professional and catch mistakes before they become problems.
-Every time I commit code, they automatically check and fix formatting issues.

 ## Running the Code